Is the Round 3 Deadline Less Risky This Year?

-The round 3 deadline window is nearly upon us.
+The round 3 deadline window at several top schools is nearly upon us.
 While the final round is the biggest gamble of the application cycle, schools have that round for a reason.
 Typically, they use it to admit those stellar students that add something special to their classes.

 Successful applicants might have unusual work experience, substantial community service, a diverse background, compelling leadership examples, unique or uncommon interests outside of business, or entrepreneurial success of some sort.

-Here’s a sampling of reactions from the admissions teams at well-ranked MBA programs on whether round 3 is a viable option for applicants.
+Without further ado, here’s a sampling of recent reactions from the admissions teams at well-ranked MBA programs on whether round 3 is a viable option for applicants in 2023.

 UV Darden School of Business

-Finally, the school has an answer for MBA hopefuls who are on the fence and wonder whether they should wait until next year.
+Darden also has an answer for MBA hopefuls on the fence and wondering whether they should wait until next year.
 “If you have the time and resources, there is almost no reason not to apply,” Dodson writes.

 Michigan Ross School of Business